 As an Amazon Associate we earn from qualifying purchases.

 Kurtis can make you feel like a Bollywood diva, whether for daily wear or a special occasion.
 However, some bras can ruin the silhouette.
-For this reason, we’re providing styling advice for the best bra for Kurti tops that suit various breast shapes.
+For this reason, I’m providing styling advice for the best bra for Kurti tops that suit various breast shapes.

-- Our Top Kurti Bra Reviews
+- My Top Kurti Bra Reviews

 - Features to Consider for a Bra Under a Kurti